junxit/us-congress-bills-114/bill.md

   - **(2)** An analysis of whether separate or alternative reporting could better measure the amounts and identify the location of lost and unaccounted for natural gas from natural gas distribution systems.
   - **(3)** A description of potential safety issues associated with natural gas that is lost and unaccounted for from natural gas distribution systems.
   - **(4)** An assessment of whether alternate reporting and measures will resolve any safety issues identified under paragraph (3), including an analysis of the potential impact, including potential savings, on rate payers and end users of natural gas products of such reporting and measures.
-- **(c)** *Consideration of recommendations* If the Administrator determines that alternate reporting structures or recommendations included in the report required under subsection (a) would significantly improve the reporting and measurement of lost and unaccounted for gas or safety of systems, the Administrator shall, not later than 180 days after making such determination, issue regulations, as the Administrator determines appropriate, to implement the recommendations.
+- **(c)** *Consideration of recommendations* If the Administrator determines that alternate reporting structures or recommendations included in the report required under subsection (a) would significantly improve the reporting and measurement of lost and unaccounted for gas and safety of natural gas distribution systems, the Administrator shall, not later than 1 year after making such determination, issue regulations, as the Administrator determines appropriate, to implement the recommendations.

-## § 23.
-Comptroller General review of State policies relating to natural gas leaks
+## § 30.
+Review of State policies relating to natural gas leaks

-- **(a)** *Review* The Comptroller General of the United States shall conduct a State-by-State review of State-level policies that—
+- **(a)** *Review* The Administrator of the Pipeline and Hazardous Materials Safety Administration shall conduct a State-by-State review of State-level policies that—
   - **(1)** encourage the repair and replacement of leaking natural gas distribution pipelines or systems that pose a safety threat, such as timelines to repair leaks and limits on cost recovery from ratepayers; and
-  - **(2)** that may create barriers for entities to conduct work to repair and replace leaking natural gas pipelines or distribution systems.
+  - **(2)** may create barriers for entities to conduct work to repair and replace leaking natural gas pipelines or distribution systems.
-- **(b)** *Report* Not later than 1 year after the date of the enactment of this Act, the Comptroller General shall submit to Congress and the Pipeline and Hazardous Materials Safety Administration a report summarizing the findings of the review conducted under subsection (a) and making recommendations on Federal or State policies or best practices that may improve safety by accelerating the repair and replacement of natural gas pipelines or systems that are leaking or releasing natural gas, including policies within the jurisdiction of the Pipeline and Hazardous Materials Safety Administration.
-The report shall consider the potential impact, including potential savings, of the implementation of its recommendations on ratepayers or end users of the natural gas pipeline system.
+- **(b)** *Report* Not later than 1 year after the date of the enactment of this Act, the Administrator shall submit to the Committee on Transportation and Infrastructure and the Committee on Energy and Commerce of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report containing the findings of the review conducted under subsection (a) and recommendations on Federal or State policies or best practices to improve safety by accelerating the repair and replacement of natural gas pipelines or systems that are leaking or releasing natural gas.
+The report shall consider the potential impact, including potential savings, of the implementation of such recommendations on ratepayers or end users of the natural gas pipeline system.
-- **(c)** *Consideration of recommendations* If the Comptroller General makes recommendations in the report submitted under subsection (a) on Federal or State policies or best practices within the jurisdiction of the Pipeline and Hazardous Materials Safety Administration, the Administrator shall, not later than 90 days after such submission, review such recommendations and report to Congress on the feasibility of implementing such recommendations.
-If the Administrator determines that the recommendations would significantly improve pipeline safety, the Administrator shall, not later than 180 days after making such determination and in coordination with the heads of other relevant agencies as appropriate, issue regulations, as the Administrator determines appropriate, to implement the recommendations.
+- **(c)** *Implementation of recommendations* If the Administrator determines that the recommendations made under subsection (b) would significantly improve pipeline safety, the Administrator shall, not later than 1 year after making such determination, and in coordination with the heads of other relevant agencies as appropriate, issue regulations, as the Administrator determines appropriate, to implement the recommendations.

-## § 24.
-Provision of response plans to appropriate committees of Congress

-- **(a)** *Provision of plans*
-  - **(1)** *In general* Notwithstanding subsection (a)(2) of section 60138 of title 49, United States Code, and subject to paragraph (2), upon the request of the Chairperson or Ranking Member of an appropriate committee of Congress, the Administrator of the Pipeline and Hazardous Materials Safety Administration shall provide the Chairperson or Ranking Member, as applicable, a uniquely identifiable, unredacted copy of an oil response plan under that section.
-  - **(2)** *Protection of information* Any information subject to exclusion under section 60138(a)(2) of title 49, United States Code, that is provided under paragraph (1) shall be afforded appropriate protection against unauthorized public disclosure, consistent with the rules and practices related to the protection of confidential information received by Congress.
-- **(b)** *Rule of construction* Nothing in this section shall be construed as affecting the provision of any other report, data, or other information to Congress, or its handling thereof.

-## § 25.
-Consultation with FERC as part of pre-filing procedures and permitting process for new natural gas pipeline infrastructure

-Where appropriate, the Administrator of the Pipeline and Hazardous Materials Safety Administration shall consult with the Federal Energy Regulatory Commission during its pre-filing procedures and permitting process for new natural gas pipeline infrastructure to ensure the protection of people and the environment from the potential risks of hazardous materials transportation by pipeline.

-## § 26.
-Maintenance of effort

-Section 60107(b) is amended to read as follows:

-> - **(b)** *Payments* After notifying and consulting with a State authority, the Secretary may withhold any part of a payment when the Secretary decides that the authority is not carrying out satisfactorily a safety program or not acting satisfactorily as an agent.
-The Secretary may pay an authority under this section only when the authority ensures the Secretary that it will provide the remaining costs of a safety program, except when the Secretary waives this requirement.

-## § 27.
+## § 31.
 Aliso Canyon natural gas leak task force

-- **(a)** *Establishment of task force* Not later than 15 days after the date of enactment of this Act, the Secretary of Energy shall lead and establish an Aliso Canyon Task Force (referred to in this section as the “task force”).
+- **(a)** *Establishment of task force* Not later than 15 days after the date of enactment of this Act, the Secretary of Energy shall lead and establish an Aliso Canyon natural gas leak task force.
-- **(b)** *Membership of task force* In addition to the Secretary, the task force shall be composed of—
+- **(b)** *Membership of task force* In addition to the Secretary, the task force established under subsection (a) shall be composed of—
-  - **(1)** 1 representative from the Pipeline and Hazardous Materials Safety Administration;
+  - **(1)** 1 representative from the Department of Transportation;
   - **(2)** 1 representative from the Department of Health and Human Services;
   - **(3)** 1 representative from the Environmental Protection Agency;
   - **(4)** 1 representative from the Department of the Interior;
-  - **(5)** 1 representative from the Department of Commerce; and
+  - **(5)** 1 representative from the Department of Commerce;
-  - **(6)** 1 representative from the Federal Energy Regulatory Commission.
+  - **(6)** 1 representative from the Federal Energy Regulatory Commission; and
+  - **(7)** representatives of State and local governments, as determined appropriate by the Secretary and the Administrator.
 - **(c)** *Report*
-  - **(1)** *In general* Not later than 180 days after the date of enactment of this Act, the task force shall submit a final report that contains the information described in paragraph (2) to—
+  - **(1)** *In general* Not later than 180 days after the date of enactment of this Act, the task force established under subsection (a) shall submit a final report that contains the information described in paragraph (2) to—
     - **(A)** the Committee on Energy and Natural Resources of the Senate;
     - **(B)** the Committee on Natural Resources of the House of Representatives;
     - **(C)** the Committee on Environment and Public Works of the Senate;